 While I wouldn’t prioritize it over the city’s incredible historic landmarks, it’s a unique place to spend some time.

-A few neat things to note inside the building include a massive 45-ton crane and its system of pulleys that hang from the ceiling (they were in use when the property originally operated as a power plant), the old signage on the doors to the smokestacks, and the power plant’s flipboard station, which is located in the lobby near the check-in desk.
+A few neat things to note inside the building include a massive 45-ton crane and its system of pulleys that hang from the ceiling (they were in use when the property originally operated as a power plant), the old signage on the doors to the smokestacks, and the power plant’s original flipboard station, which is located in the lobby near the check-in desk.

 You’ll also find plenty of unique art scattered throughout the lobby, as well as a large collection of gemstones, geodes, and fossils.
 Plant Riverside is a sparkly place!

-The lobby itself holds an odd assortment of items, and I sometimes tell people it’s perfectly suited for anyone with a short attention span who likes to flit from one shiny object to the next.
+The lobby itself holds an odd assortment of items, and sometimes I tell people it’s perfectly suited for anyone with a short attention span who likes to flit from one shiny object to the next.

 See the Plant Riverside District Dinosaur